CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     to await task completion.<br>
     ![a bugs life](../images/a-bugs-life.png)<br>

-  - Save and run to confirm that the status of Await Resolution is *Waiting*.
+  - Save and run to confirm that the status of Await Resolution in "A Bug's Life" is *Waiting*.
 This indicates that flow will resume once the associated manual task is completed.

-  -
+  - In MDWHub click the Tasks tab, find the just-created bug task, and drill into it.
+Click the Action button and select Claim.
+    By default you must be assigned a task to complete it (although this behavior [can be overridden](../../help/taskAction.html)).
+    Click the Action button again and select Complete.

+  - Return to the Bug's Life instance in MDWHub or Designer, and refresh to confirm that now the subflow has run to completion.
+    Manual tasks provide a great mechanism for humans to interact with workflows.
+Aside from triggering actions, another key aspect of manual tasks in MDWHub is enabling data entry.
+With [AutoForm tasks](../../javadoc/com/centurylink/mdw/workflow/activity/task/AutoFormManualTaskActivity.html), data entry can be tied to variables through configuration, and a data-entry form is generated on the fly by MDWHub.
+    Remember, however, that we chose a [Custom task](../../javadoc/com/centurylink/mdw/workflow/activity/task/CustomManualTaskActivity.html).
+    In section 4 we'll build a page to capture data related to our bug task.